sjnorth/sjnorth.github.io/contact.md

 permalink: /contact/
 ---

-I'm normally based in Istanbul.
-You can contact me by email: samanthajmnorth at gmail dot com or twitter @placesbrands
+I'm based in Istanbul most of the time.
+You can contact me at samanthajmnorth@gmail.com or on twitter @placesbrands